News

 About 2500 kms southwest there’s a similar story of collaborative use of co-located TERN infrastructure unfolding.

-At TERN’s ecosystem monitoring infrastructure at Gingin, 70 kms north of Perth, researchers are using the site’s OzFlux tower together with co-located infrastructure provided by CSIRO’s nationwide CosmOz cosmic-ray soil-moisture-monitoring network and the WA Department of Water to quantify groundwater recharge and investigate why watertables are falling and some of the ecological and social consequences.
+At TERN’s environment monitoring infrastructure at Gingin, 70 kms north of Perth, researchers are using the site’s OzFlux tower together with co-located infrastructure provided by CSIRO’s nationwide CosmOz cosmic-ray soil-moisture-monitoring network and the WA Department of Water to quantify groundwater recharge and investigate why watertables are falling and some of the ecological and social consequences.

 Dr Richard Silberstein of Edith Cowan University leads the research and says that the efficiencies of co-located infrastructure provide immense value.